freeCodeCamp/freeCodeCamp/curriculum/challenges/english/03-front-end-libraries/react/use-state-to-toggle-an-element.md

 });
 ```

-Instead, you should pass <code>setState</code> a function that allows you to access state and props.
-Using a function with <code>setState</code> guarantees you are working with the most current values of state and props.
+Instead, you should pass `setState` a function that allows you to access state and props.
+Using a function with `setState` guarantees you are working with the most current values of state and props.
 This means that the above should be rewritten as:

 ```jsx
 this.setState((state, props) => ({